KarteekMenda93/KarteekMenda93/README.md

 - 😄 Pronouns: karti
 - 🎮 Interested in playing video games
 - 🏎️ A Real Lover of LAMBORGHINI
-- ❤️ I am a Foodie
+- 🏏 Always a VIRAT fan and a supporter of INDIAN Cricket Team and a loyal RCB(Royal Challengers Bangalore) fan

 ### Blogs posts